How Much Does a Prototype Cost?

 In addition to the board production and assembly costs, there is the cost for the electronic components.

 But for most products the cost of the components is minimal and usually totals less than about hundred dollars for a few boards.

-As for the enclosure (a.k.a. the case) the cost depends if you want a custom design or if you can get by with a stock enclosure.
+As for the enclosure (i.e. the case) the cost depends if you want a custom design or if you can get by with a stock enclosure.

-For prototyping any custom plastic or metal parts I highly recommend Proto Labs.
-They offer various prototyping services as well as creating low volume injection molds that allow you to produce a few thousand parts.
+For prototyping any custom plastic or metal parts I highly recommend Proto Labs based in the U.S. They offer various prototyping services as well as creating low volume injection molds that allow you to produce a few thousand parts.